Baron of Lundie

+Baron of Lundie is a nobility title in the Baronage of Scotland.

-The Barony of Lundie is a Scottish feudal Crown barony created during the reign of King David II for John Iles, Baron of Lundie granting him the lands and title of the Baron of Lundie.
+The crown barony was created by King David II for John Iles, granting him the lands and title of the Baron of Lundie.
 In June 1489 King James IV confirmed to Andrew, Lord Gray, the lands and Barony of Lundie.
 A notable holder of the Barony title was Admiral Adam Duncan who led the British fleet to victory against the combined Dutch and French fleet at the Battle of Camperdown in 1797.

-The title and rights of the Barony of Lundie are currently held by Craig Ward.
+The current owner of the title is Craig Ward.

 Lundie

 Lundie is a small village in Angus, Scotland at the head of the Dighty valley in the Sidlaws, north west of Dundee in Scotland.
 It is surrounded by several lochs and hills.
 The area is known for its beautiful walks around the local hills of Lundie Craigs.
 The name 'Lundie' is Gaelic in origin and may be derived from 'Linn dhu' meaning the 'black pool' or from 'Linn de' meaning the 'pool of God'.